jayhamady/PI-Weather-Clock/README.md

 3. `sudo npm install -g bower` - Install Bower
 4. `cd ~/PI-Weather-Clock` - cd into the directory of the cloned project
-5. `bower install` - Install the project's dependencies
+5. `bower install` - Install the project's dependencies -->

 ### <a name="settingYourLocation"></a>Setting your location

+go to the cloned dir `cd ~/PI-Weather-Clock`

-Open `config.js` and find the following section at the top:
+Open `nano config.js` and find the following section at the top:

 ```javascript
     var longitude = 42.9634;